Generalized logistic distribution: Large shape parameters

-For large values of the shape parameters, $\alpha,\beta\gg1$, the distribution becomes more Gaussian.
+For large values of the shape parameters, $\alpha,\beta\gg1$, the distribution becomes more Gaussian, with:

 This is demonstrated in the pdf and log pdf plots here.

 Random variate generation

 Since random sampling from the gamma and beta distributions are readily available on many software platforms, the above relationships with those distributions can be used to generate variates from the type IV distribution.